Northumberland Shore Region

 Once on shore, they discovered what the Mi’kmaq First Nations people already knew – the warm blue waters of the Northumberland Strait teemed with seafood, and the lands were fertile.
 The settlers forged an enduring way of life, and you can still hear the skirling of bagpipes and watch caber-tossing at the Antigonish Highland Games, the oldest games of this kind outside of Scotland.

-Today visitor will be rewarded with kayaking, sailing, zip-lining, golfing, birding and hiking by day, and theatre, music, exhibits and festivals by night.
+Today, visitors will be rewarded with kayaking, sailing, zip-lining, golfing, birding and hiking by day, and theatre, music, exhibits and festivals by night.

 Don’t Miss Experiences

-- Enjoy award-wining wine at Jost Vineyards
+- Enjoy award-wining wine at Jost Vineyards on the Malagash Peninsula.

-- Retrace the steps of Scottish immigrants at the Hector Heritage Quay
+- Retrace the steps of Scottish immigrants at the Hector Heritage Quay.

-- Adopt a lobster and discover local fishing heritage at the Northumberland Fisheries Museum
+- Adopt a lobster and discover local fishing heritage at the Northumberland Fisheries Museum.

-- Swim in the warm waters of Melmerby Beach
+- Swim in the warm waters of Melmerby Beach Provincial Park.

-- Discover history behind “Made in Nova Scotia” at the Museum of Industry
+- Discover history behind “Made in Nova Scotia” at the Museum of Industry in Stellarton.

 Great Photo Spots